kameshchauhan/katacoda-scenarios/openfaas/java8-gradle/step1.md

 When asked about credentials enter the username as `admin` and password as revealed below:
 `echo -e "The OpenFaaS portal will need these credentials when prompted:\nuser: admin\npassword: $PASSWORD"`{{execute}}

-Once login you should be able to see the dashboard and option to deploy sample function.
+Once login you should be able to see the dashboard and option to deploy function.

-### Deploy available sample function from store
-Click on deploy new function option and select `figlet` from the available list and click deploy.
-Observe the status as `not ready` and in few minutes, it will become `ready`.
-Click the function to invoke by providing any simple word like `Hello World` in the Request Body section and check the output.
-Correct output confirms the correct working of OpenFaaS environment.

-Proceed to next step to start creating your own function.